 What Is Magnesium Citrate?

 Upon intake, magnesium citrate can either be effective within 30 minutes or may take up to three to six hours to show results.
+Mineral supplements such as magnesium citrate may be beneficial for both maternal and fetal health.
 Magnesium citrate is also administered to patients before colonoscopy or other surgeries.
 It is available as Citrate of Magnesia and Citroma.

 The use of magnesium citrate while pregnant can produce certain side effects.